 Whatever thriving and wellbeing means to you, I reckon I have got something on this blog to help you out.

 At the most basic level, the blog is a good source of news coming out of Health, Counselling and Disability Services and Oasis, the two major wellbeing focused services in the university.
-For example we highlight the various health and wellbeing related programs and events that we are running.
-These include Mindful Yoga, Be Well Plan (mental health), Studyology (procrastination), Mental Fitness (training the mind), Mental Health First Aid (helping others) and more.
+For example, we highlight the various health and wellbeing related programs and events that we are running.
+These include the Be Well Plan (mental health & resilience), Studyology (procrastination) and Mental Health First Aid (helping others).

 Basically, I spend hours perusing the psychological and self-help literature and keeping track of useful resources in order to find stuff I think can make your life better.